WrestleMania XXVI: Storylines

 At the previous month's Elimination Chamber event, then-WWE Champion, Sheamus, was eliminated from Raw's Elimination Chamber match by Triple H. Two weeks later, Sheamus ambushed Triple H following his match teaming with Shawn Michaels against The Big Show and The Miz, and beat him down.
 The following week on Raw, Sheamus issued a challenge to Triple H at WrestleMania, which saw him accept.

-In early 2009, Randy Orton had formed a contingency known as The Legacy also featuring Ted DiBiase and Cody Rhodes.
+In early 2009, Randy Orton had formed a contingency known as The Legacy, also featuring Ted DiBiase and Cody Rhodes.
 Later in that year, Orton had grown frustrated with his group, leading to a number of verbal confrontations and an assault on DiBiase, leading to the three of them having their membership being tested in matches under the threat of expulsion and a beat-down.
 The tension was staved off until the Royal Rumble which Rhodes accidentally prevented Orton from winning the WWE Championship.
 A similar result occurred the next month at the Elimination Chamber event with Rhodes trying to aide his partners in their Elimination Chamber match for the title as Orton was caught in the crossfire, leading to DiBiase eliminating Orton.
-And on the following night of Raw, Orton turned on his associates, leading to a Triple Threat match between the three men at WrestleMania.
+And on the following night of Raw, Orton turned on his associates, leading to a triple threat match between the three men at WrestleMania.

 Since the beginning of 2010, CM Punk and his storyline disciples Luke Gallows and Serena had been on a crusade of sorts in order to promote the message of straight edge, a lifestyle that abstains from alcohol, tobacco, and recreational drug use; he did so by preaching his gospel to the crowd and sometimes by "converting" members of the crowd by shaving their heads.
 The three of them would call themselves the Straight Edge Society.
 On the February 12 episode of SmackDown, Punk faced Rey Mysterio in a losing effort.
 Following the match, he and his group assaulted Mysterio, leading to a series of interference between the two.
 The animosity would escalate between the two on the March 12 episode of SmackDown, when Mysterio brought his family into the ring to commemorate his daughter, Aaliyah's, 9th birthday.
 Punk interrupted the celebration by threatening Mysterio and taunting his children as they left the ring.
 The events came to a boiling point to Mysterio and Punk preparing to face each other at WrestleMania.
-Following Mysterio's loss to Gallows, the prematch stipulation for their match would be that if the former would lose, he would join the Straight Edge Society.
+Following Mysterio's loss to Gallows, the pre-match stipulation for their match would be that if the former would lose, he would join the Straight Edge Society.

 Event

 Pre-show

 A dark match was scheduled before the actual event, the superstars not involved in the event competed in a 26-man battle royal.
 Eventually Yoshi Tatsu, Zack Ryder, Finlay and Mike Knox were left.
 Finlay and Knox were eliminated by Ryder who himself was then kicked and eliminated by Tatsu to win the Battle Royal.

-As the show went live, singer Fantasia performed the annual rendition of America the Beautiful.
+As the show went live, singer Fantasia performed the annual rendition of "America the Beautiful".